Safeguarding Policy

 The school will keep its admission register accurate and up to date.
 The School Attendance Policy is regularly updated and understood by all staff.
 Attendance and patterns of attendance will be regularly reviewed.

-Any children missing education will be reported as required by the statutory guidance ‘Children Missing Education’ (Sept 2016) Children missing education - GOV.UK (www.gov.uk)
+Any pupil missing education will be reported as required by the statutory guidance ‘Children Missing Education’ (August 2024) Children missing education - GOV.UK (www.gov.uk)

-Attendance monitoring will be on an individual basis to ensure the safety of each child at Winchelsea.
+Attendance monitoring will be on an individual basis to ensure the safety of each pupil at Winchelsea.

-We will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of any child/young person that would be considered ‘missing’.
+We will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of any pupil that would be considered ‘missing’.

 We will work closely with the Local Authority CME Team, School Admissions Service and the Elective Home Education Team.

-A Child Missing from Education, in any way, such as high absenteeism is at significant risk of under achievement, being a victim of harm, abuse or neglect including criminal or sexual exploitation, at risk from or are involved with serious violent crime or risk of radicalisation.
+A pupil missing from education, in any way, such as high absenteeism is at significant risk of under achievement, being a victim of harm, abuse or neglect including criminal or sexual exploitation, at risk from or are involved with serious violent crime or risk of radicalisation.

 After reasonable attempts have been made by the school to contact the family, the school will follow the Statutory Guidance and local procedures and refer to the Local Authority education welfare/attendance service.

-The DSL will refer to the Local Authority should a child start to be educated outside of the school system e.g. Elective Home Education, ceased to attend, unfit to attend on health grounds, in custody for 4 months or permanently excluded.
+The member of the School Leadership Team with responsibility for attendance will refer to the Local Authority should a pupil start to be educated outside of the school system e.g. Elective Home Education, ceased to attend, unfit to attend on health grounds, in custody for 4 months or permanently excluded.

 • Agreed reduction to timetable – e.g. shortened week or school day;